 As you might suspect, Poland has a whole series of customs and traditions surrounding Easter, which range from pious to playful, to downright pagan.
-And, when Kraków is not in the middle of a pandemic, believe us - it's all on!!
 As a deeply Catholic country, Polish Easter traditions (PL:Wielkanoc) are taken very seriously.
 In fact, Easter in Poland is arguably the most important holiday of the year for the nation's most devout, but also an important time for more secular Poles to spend with family, regardless of their religious views.

 WHEN IS EASTER CELEBRATED IN POLAND?

 In 2022, Easter Sunday in Poland will be celebrated on the 17th of April.
 Thus, Easter Monday in Poland will be celebrated on the 18th of April!
 As such, you can expect bars and restaurants to be largely empty of locals or completely closed from Good Friday to Easter Sunday (April 15-17, 2022); shops are typically closed on Easter Sunday and Monday (April 17-18, 2022), which are official holidays.
 However, Easter in Poland begins a whole week earlier!

 HOW IS EASTER CELEBRATED IN KRAKÓW, POLAND?